-Rows 3-33: repeat row 2 but do not turn work at the end of row 33.
+Rows 3-33: Repeat row 2 but do not turn at the end of row 33.

-Note: you should have 18 ch3 spaces along the short side and 23 ch3 spaces on the longer side.
+Note: you should have 18 ch3 spaces along the short side and 23 CH3 spaces along the longer side.

-Note: you will find that you create a ch3 for each corner again on rows 3 and 5.
-If you cannot see them gently stretch your placemat a little and they should be visible.
+Note: you will find that you create a ch3 for each corner again.
+If you cannot see them, gently stretch your coaster a little, and they should be visible.
 You may want to use stitch markers to mark each corner.

 FO and weave in ends